-Overarching Principles:

-we have a DSL for Child Protection who is part of the school's senior leadership team

-HT and DSL Helen Bruce

-- the DSL takes lead responsibility for safeguarding and child protection and this is explicitly noted in their job description.
-Whilst some of the activities of this role may be delegated to appropriately trained and experienced deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL as this cannot be delegated - the DSL and their Deputies will undertake appropriate local multi agency training every two (2) years - we have 3 appropriately trained and experienced Deputy DSL's (DDSL's) in school and these arrangements are clearly communicated to staff, supply staff, agency workers, volunteers and governors staff, supply staff, agency workers, volunteers and governors are clear where they have a concern or a query relating to a child/young person that they need to contact the DSL/DDSL in school 15

-DDSL's- Jayne Wilkinson, Debbie McGregor and Susanne Cross.
+Overarching Principles: we have a DSL for Child Protection who is part of the school's senior leadership team HT and DSL Helen Bruce the DSL takes lead responsibility for safeguarding and child protection and this is explicitly noted in their job description.
+Whilst some of the activities of this role may be delegated to appropriately trained and experienced deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL as this cannot be delegated the DSL and their Deputies will undertake appropriate local multi agency training every two (2) years we have 3 appropriately trained and experienced Deputy DSL's (DDSL's) in school and these arrangements are clearly communicated to staff, supply staff, agency workers, volunteers and governors DDSL's- Jayne Wilkinson, Debbie McGregor and Susanne Cross.